-The more deeply I engage in the work of advancing racial equity, the more often I see the myriad of ways the real work is deflected, lost in the noise, and hidden under the rug.
+The more deeply I engage in the work of advancing racial equity, the more often I see the myriad of ways the real work is deflected, lost in the noise and hidden under the rug.

-“In fact, we don’t really see ourselves as white because we are the norm and therefore don’t need to be racially described.
+White people have historically been exempted by privilege from having a race.
+As noted by many scholars and activists, including Tema Okun in From White Racist to White Anti-Racist: The Lifelong Journey.
+In fact, we don’t really see ourselves as white because we are the norm and therefore don’t need to be racially described.
 We have little or no consciousness about our white privilege or other advantages we receive as a result of simply being white.

-This dynamic furthers the “us versus them” framing, which creates space for dehumanization, a zero-sum game, and fear to breed.
+This dynamic furthers the “us versus them” framing, which creates space for dehumanization, a zero-sum game and fear to breed.
 It also ignores that this work is about decentering the culture of whiteness that has idealized norms, behaviors, looks, and culture.

 This work is about race inasmuch as colonizers used race as a tool to order society.
 It is more so about a mindset of hierarchy.
-This kind of mindset is the creative force that builds systems, structures, and reinforces norms that protect the hierarchy – the power asymmetry.
+This kind of mindset is the creative force that builds systems, structures and reinforces norms that protect the hierarchy – the power asymmetry.

-This problem of imprecise language also puts those of us championing racial justice, equity, and belonging work on defense.
+This problem of imprecise language also puts those of us championing racial justice, equity and belonging work on defense.

 We are required to respond to being named radical activists, required to justify this work as strategically, economically, and politically valuable, instead of morally and ethically essential.

-We need to decolonize our language, teaching, and facilitating modalities in order to shine a brighter light on this work.
-We need to examine how language continues to center comfort and whiteness, and speak with more precision.
+We need to decolonize our language, teaching and facilitating modalities in order to shine a brighter light on this work.
+We need to examine how language continues to center comfort and whiteness and speak with more precision.
 We need to speak with more courage.